Trump to meet with Netanyahu and Gantz as he readies Mideast peace plan

 A source told Reuters last week that bringing both Netanyahu and Gantz in on the details was aimed at defusing any suggestion Trump might be favoring one candidate over the other.

-Reporting by Steve Holland; Additional reporting by Ari Rabinovitz in Jerusalem; Writing by Tim Ahmann; Editing by Doina Chiacu and Bernadette Baum
+Reporting by Steve Holland and Dan Williams; Additional reporting by Ari Rabinovitz in Jerusalem; Writing by Tim Ahmann; Editing by Doina Chiacu, Bernadette Baum and Daniel Wallis